axelvanherle/piSite/README.md

 ## Running it on your server

-You can simply use the 'getsource.sh' script to pull the website, and reload caddy.
+You can simply use the `getsource.sh` script to pull the website, and reload caddy.

-It assumed you have root acces,you have caddy installed and your caddy files is looking for sites in '/var/www/raspberryPiSite'.
+It assumed you have root acces,you have caddy installed and your caddy files is looking for sites in `/var/www/raspberryPiSite`.